 - Social media posts: I use Hootsuite to schedule for Facebook, Instagram, and my Facebook Group.
-I use Boardbooster for Pinterest to automate Pins and I use Tailwind to schedule Pins.
+I use Tailwind to schedule and automate my Pins.
 I talked a little more about scheduling on Pinterest in this post.

 - Automate and schedule emails for your subscribers: I use Convertkit to automate and schedule my emails.
 I have a free course that is automated and I also schedule the future emails I will be sending to my subscribers.